 Together with his wife Fei, Chris runs architecture studio Precht in the mountains of Salzburg, working on worldwide projects including ecological High-rises, Farmscrapers and Bamboo-buildings.
 Chris is a leading voice in the design of a more ecological future.
 “Architecture is no longer defined by form, styles or eras.
 The problems that our generation needs to solve are larger than that.
 For us, climate change is not a theory, but a reality.
 As architects, we need to find solutions that contribute to the health of our civilisation and of our planet.”

-Lora Teagarden is a project architect at RATIO in Indianapolis, IN, a published author, creator of #AREsketches, and business owner.
-She is a 2017 Young Architect Award winner, one of 25 architects to watch in 2019, and the 2019 Chair of the Young Architects Forum.
+Lora Teagarden is an Associate at RATIO in Indianapolis, IN, a published author, creator of #AREsketches and #TheLittleArchitectsAlphabet, and business owner.
+She is a 2017 Young Architect Award winner, one of 25 architects to watch in 2019, and an At Large Director on the AIA National Strategic Council.
 Her passion for the profession drives her to mentor young professionals and volunteer in her community.

 Marc Tsurumaki is a Founding Principal of LTL Architects, an award-winning partnership founded in 1997 and located in New York City.
 LTL Architects was the recipient of the 2007 National Design Award and was recently ranked #3 among design firms in the country by Architect Magazine.
 Their drawings are featured in the permanent collections of the Museum of Modern Art, the San Francisco Museum of Modern Art and the Carnegie Museum of Art.
 Marc is currently an Adjunct Associate Professor at Columbia University.